pylhc/tfs/doc/compatibility.rst

     df = tfs.read("path/to/file.tfs")

     # To validate with MAD-X compatibility
-    validate(df, compability="mad-x")  # or use "madx"
+    validate(df, compatibility="mad-x")  # or use "madx"

-    # To validate with MAD-NG compability
+    # To validate with MAD-NG compatibility
-    validate(df, compability="mad-ng")  # or use "madng"
+    validate(df, compatibility="mad-ng")  # or use "madng"

-In case of compability issue, an exception is raised which will point to the specific incompatible element.
+In case of compatibility issue, an exception is raised which will point to the specific incompatible element.
 All exceptions inherit from the `TfsFormatError`, which one can `except` as a catch-all for this package.

 .. _common rules: